akshaykadam771/Image_Scrapper_local_deployment/README.md

 6)Enter the keyword for images.

-7)Now this will download your 10 images in your "pic" folder.
+7)Now this will download your 10 images in your "pics" folder.